 The physical and mental health benefits of practicing mindfulness have been well-researched with adults.
 Preliminary research suggests that it positively impacts the minds and bodies of kids as well.
 These are a few of the benefits:

-- Stress Reduction — Life can be stressful and fast-paced, and stress hormones can negatively impact our minds and bodies.
+Life can be stressful and fast-paced, and stress hormones can negatively impact our minds and bodies.
 The American Academy of Pediatrics recommends using mindfulness meditation to keep things in balance.
-AAP suggests a few minutes per day for preschoolers, 3-10 minutes for elementary aged kids and 5-45 minutes per day for teens and adults.
+The AAP suggests a few minutes per day for preschoolers, 3 – 10 minutes for elementary-aged kids, and 5 – 45 minutes per day for teens and adults.

-- Greater Attention — Studies of kids with Attention-Deficit and Attention-Deficit-Hyperactivity Disorders suggest that mindfulness meditation is valuable as a complementary and alternative medical treatment, especially when parents participate in the training.
-This is particularly intriguing to many as a way to decrease the use of prescription drugs for kids with ADD/ADHD.
+Studies of kids with Attention-Deficit and Attention-Deficit-Hyperactivity Disorders suggest that mindfulness meditation is valuable as a complementary and alternative medical treatment, especially when parents participate in the training.
+This is particularly intriguing to many as a way to decrease the use of prescription drugs for kids with ADD.

-- Improved Behavior — Since mindfulness training has been found to be effective for diffusing negative behaviors, its usefulness as a preventive technique has also been examined.
-Practicing mindfulness while their brains are developing can help kids with self-regulation, patience and empathy, all qualities that positively impact their interactions with others.
+Since mindfulness training has been found to be effective for diffusing negative behaviors, its usefulness as a preventive technique has also been examined.
+Practicing mindfulness while their brains are developing can help kids with self-regulation, patience, and empathy, all qualities that positively impact their interactions with others.
 Through games and activities, kids can learn to regulate their emotions and respond appropriately.
 At home, mindfulness may be beneficial for settling sibling squabbles.

 Each of these aspects is beneficial in education, not only for advancing academic achievement but for improving school climate and culture, and for this reason, many schools are including mindfulness activities and even specialized curriculum into their day.